- Save £100 on all inclusive holidays to Malta

 Going to Malta?
 Find the best month to visit Malta based on the weather.

-Check Malta weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in Malta is expected to be 18°C, while the average maximum temperature in December is 17°C. The holiday weather guide shown above is for Valletta.
+Check Malta weather averages before you book your next holiday in 2019/2020.
+Today's maximum temperature in Malta is expected to be 17°C, while the average maximum temperature in January is 15°C. The holiday weather guide shown above is for Valletta.

 More about Malta